SCAuditStudio/SCASArticles/OpSec Practices to Make Your Protocol Rekt Less.md

-# OpSec Practices to Make Your Protocol Rekt Less
+# OpSec Practices to not get "Rekt"
 ## Table of Contents

 1. [Introduction](#introduction)